Bee:wild hero video

 By forming a science-led, non-profit coalition of individuals, businesses and organizations focused on the protection of wild bees and pollinators, we are creating a movement to engage people worldwide.
 Through Bee:wild, we are raising awareness, raising the game, and raising funds for pollinators worldwide.

 Our scientific advisory board, made up of leading scientists in the fields of land management, pollination and conservationism, are instrumental in setting our goals and the plans to meet them.
-The Trillion Bees Theory of Change (a methodology of projects and expected outcomes), which is set and approved by the board, will be our north star.
+The Bee:wild Theory of Change (a methodology of projects and expected outcomes), which is set and approved by the board, will be our north star.

 “Bee:wild will drive a wide range of positive actions to protect all pollinators and their habitats.
 This is guided by our science-led Theory of Change, which is a powerful tool to ensure that the actions are based on the best available scientific evidence and knowledge.”